arruda-pedro/arruda-pedro.github.io/_pages/about.md

 This site is currently under construction.
 Coming soon: a full list of publications, a CV, and, eventually, research code, data, and dashboards.

-In the meantime, feel free to reach out at pl764@georgetown.edu.
+In the meantime, feel free to reach out at arruda.pedrolara@gmail.com (stable) or pl764@georgetown.edu.